twisterfish/L2-Assignment/README.md

 # L2-Assignment
-an open GitHub repo just for practice
+We'll use this repo to put various files to practice with.